buildpacks/spec/platform.md

 - `image.reference` MUST be either a digest reference to an image in an OCI registry or the ID of an image in a docker daemon
 - `image.metadata` MUST be the TOML representation of the layer [metadata label](#iobuildpackslifecyclemetadata-json)
 - `run-image.reference` MUST be either a digest reference to an image in an OCI registry or the ID of an image in a docker daemon
-- `run-image.target-id` is optional and MUST be the value of the label `io.buildpacks.id`
+- `run-image.target.id` is optional and MUST be the value of the label `io.buildpacks.id`
 - `run-image.target` contains the [target data](#target-data) for the image
   - If target data is missing but the image contains the label `io.buildpacks.stack.id` with value `io.buildpacks.stacks.bionic`, the lifecycle SHALL assume the following values:
     - `run-image.target.os = "linux"`